ESGF/esgf-drslib/doc/intro.rst

 Installation
 ============

-drslib is requires setuptools_ or pip_ for installation.
+drslib is written in Python_.
+It requires one of the installation tools setuptools_ or pip_.
+Other requirements are downloaded automatically during installation.
 Download and install with:

 .. code-block:: bash